sportradar/SR_AVVPlayer_iOS/README.md

 - adds new InlineMode handling for iOS16
 - adds custom streamUrlParams to AVVPlayerConfig
 - changes in RotationRule Handling (if you use custom Rotation Rules check out the docs for Player Rotation, if not nothing needs to be changed)
-- implements AVVAPIRequestHeaderComposer and AVVSessionTokenProvider protocols (may be applicable when using Sportradar OTT, checkout implementation Guide)
+- implements AVVAPIRequestHeaderComposer and AVVSessionTokenProvider protocols (may be applicable when using Sportradar OTT, checkout implementation Guide) !!!CAUTION!!!
+DO NOT USE CUSTOM AVVAPIRequestHeaderComposer and AVVSessionTokenProvider in this version, NOT STABLE, ISSUE WITH RXSwift when creating Observable in different target (XCFramework and App)

 - fixes configuration of custom seek Button interval